E-Invoicing in France: Then & Now

 Context

 The European Union and the European Commission want to simplify and facilitate business-to-business (B2B) relations.
 The extension of the electronic invoicing requirements for domestic transactions between VAT taxpayer companies, as well as non-domestic B2B transactions, have given rise to e-invoicing.
-In 2022, there will be 4 million French businesses subject to VAT, 96% of which will be small businesses.
+In 2022, there had been 4 million French businesses subject to VAT, 96% of which will be small businesses.

 - Limited VAT fraud